GregValiant/GV-PostProcessors/prusa-orca-bambu scripts/README.md

 Ignore Startup G-Code?.............: (leave the startup out)
 Ignore Ending G-Code?..............: (leave the ending out)
  <Continue?(y)  Redo(r)  Quit(x)\n"

+**Insert at Layer Change**
+This requires 'Add Layer Numbers' to run first.
+ The script will search the gcode complete, or a range of layers, and add gcode commands at layer changes replacements.
+ The setting options are.
+  'Insertion Frequency'  You may insert the commands every so many layers.
+Entering a '0' will make a single insertion at a specific layer.
+  'Start Layer' The layer to start the insertions at 'End Layer' The last layer for insertions if Insertion Frequency is 0:
+  'Single Insertion Layer Number' The layer to put a single instance of the insert code 'Gcode to Add' The commands to insert.
+Delimit multiple commands with commas.
+EX: G92 E0,M221 S100,M117 GoodBye.

  **Display Layer and ET**
 Requires "Add Layer Numbers" to run before it.